richmahn/en_tn/rev/14/intro.md

 #### Important figures of speech in this chapter ####

 ##### Harvest #####

-This is a common image used in scripture.
-The harvest illustrates a time when good things come to fruition.
-It is commonly used to refer to people coming to faith in Jesus, but this is not how John uses it here.
-It is used to describe the culmination of God's plans.
+Harvest is when people go out to get the food they have planted so they can bring it to their houses and eat it.
+Jesus used this as a metaphor to teach his followers that they need to go and tell other people about Jesus so those people can be part of God's kingdom.
 (See: [[rc://en/tw/dict/bible/kt/faith]])

 ## Links: ##